joursler-Sunset/idunno.Authentication/README.md

 ﻿# idunno.Authentication

+**Now updated for RC2 and the great namespace renaming of 2016.
+CORE ALL THE THINGS.
+Still not production ready though.
+Stop that.**

 This project contains an implementation of [Basic Authentication](https://tools.ietf.org/html/rfc1945#section-11) for ASP.NET Core.

 It is meant as a demonstration of how to write authentication middleware and **not** as something you would seriously consider using.